-I, (student na ame) have read and understand each of the above safety rules set forth - y own safety but also the safety of others in the science classroom or te behavior for a classroom at all times to avoid accidents and to provide a safe learning environment for everyone.
-I understa to participate in science activities. and that if I do not follow all the rules and safety precautions, I will not be allowed Important Questions: Do you wear contact lenses?
+, (student na ame) have read and understand each of the above safety rules set forth laboratory.
+I also agree to follow the general rules of appropriat y own safety but also the safety of others in the science classroom or te behavior for a classroom at all times to avoid accidents and to provide I do not follow all the rules and safety precautions, I will not be allowed Important Questions: Do you wear contact lenses?
 Y or N Are you color blind?
 Y or N Do you have any allergies?
 Y or N If so, Please List Student Signature Date